Auth0 Fine Grained Authorization (FGA) Concepts

 A user is an entity in the system that can be related to an object.

-- a group or a set of users (also called a userset): e.g.
+• a group or a set of users (also called a userset): e.g. organization:org_ajUc9kJ#members, which represents the set of users related to the object organization:org_ajUc9kJ as member

 User, relation and object are the building blocks for relationship tuples.

-A relation is a string defined in the type definition of an authorization model that defines the possibility of a relationship between objects of this type and other users in the system.
+A relation is a string defined in the type definition of an authorization model that defines the possibility of a relationship between an object of the same type as the type definition and a user in the system.

 Examples of relation: